cambridge-ceu/csd3/R/nloptr.md

 ## NLopt

-This relates to pre-installation of `nloptr` though should be applicable to `R/nloptr` itself.
+This relates to pre-installation of `NLopt` though should be applicable to `R/nloptr` itself.

 We download the latest NLopt according to [https://nlopt.readthedocs.io/en/latest/](https://nlopt.readthedocs.io/en/latest/), notably